mchang9607/randooop/README.md

 # randooop

 University of Illinois Urbana-Champaign CS598lmz school project.
 Reimplementation of feedback directed random test generation.

 Inspired by Randoop.

 TODO:
 Provide interfaces to implement
 Actual implementation
 Program Evaluation

-Get a list of APIs
+1. get a list of APIs

-compose APIs atomically
+2. compose APIs atomically

-dump sequence (Can just be a string) into JUnit
+3. dump sequence (Can just be a string) into JUnit
+4. other

 Future plans (optional):

-Support bytecode analysis
+1. Support bytecode analysis
+2. TBD